flowplayer/api-docs/source/includes/_livesources.md

 search | `optional` - Search term for filtering the response.
 Searches `name`. sort_by | `optional` - Sorting column for the response, default value is `name`.
 Possible values: `name`. sort_order | `optional` - Sorting order for the response, default value is `desc`.
-Possible values `asc` and `desc`
+Possible values `asc` and `desc` filters | It's possible to use multiple different filters in the query.
+The different filter keys are listed below. key.type | `optional` - Values should be an array of different Livesource types.
+Allowed values are `REMOTE`,`STREAM`. key.only_own | `optional` - If only Livesources which the current Workspace as owner should be displayed or if all Livesources the Workspace have access to should be displayed.

 ### Response